Last updated on October 9, 2019

 Gods Unchained Rules and Objectives

-The object of the game is to reduce your opponent’s life total to zero before he does the same to you.
+The object of Gods Unchained is to reduce your opponent’s life total to zero before he does the same to you.
 Players begin the game with 30 life.

 Choosing a God Power